Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 almost a million and a half Females and cubs now.

 > I don't know what else to say about what you've suggested.
 I know you want it, ~~and I~~ but I can't.
-The title puts me in a place that...I don't know how to put this.
+The title puts me in a place that...
+I don't know how to put this.
 The Great Father has some really ~~fuc~~ ancient obligations, cuz Fyu, he weren't actually the first one.
 It would put you in a position of always being alone, being cut off from your sisters as well as other Males.
 You'd never